 committee screens all prospective members.
 Potential members must attend

-four PRB events and meet current members who must approve their joining.
+three PRB events within a 24-month period, and meet current members who must approve their joining.

 For more information about membership, see the answer to "What is the Process

 |Q. As a woman, will I feel comfortable being nude?

 A. We provide an environment that is enriching and supportive of women.
 You will experience the total relaxation of nude recreation and realize nudists appreciate you for who you are on the inside, not your outward appearance.